monasuresh/habit-tracker/README.md

 5. Database:

-The dumb of the mongodb database can be found in the dump folder.
+The dump of the mongodb database can be found in the dump folder.
 You may use this to seed the database by running mongorestore /dump under the project directory.

 ## Usage